rangitoto72/rangitoto72/README.md

 # 💫 About Me:
-Nothing to say really, just love devloping
+Nothing to say really, just love developing

 # 💻 Tech Stack:
 These badges represent a limited view of the technologies, languages, platforms, and tools I work with: